zensoftio/api-standarts/README.md

 In other words, the response with multiple entities must contain next fields:
 * totalCount - the count of entities which can be found by passed filters

+Also, on PATCHing of entity set the response must contains on field - affectedCount.
+The field must contains the number of entities which have been updated by the patching.

 ## Sub-entities (relations, implicit, explicit)
 In some cases, you might need to support relations between entities and display that in your API for usability.